AHartNtkn/AHartNtkn.github.io/_posts/2020-09-18-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 The CTM database only keeps track of string reductions, but it may be possible to search for patterns and perform block replacement via unification/pattern matching instead.
 This description was given in terms of first-order unification, but there may be a close link with higher-order unification; unification modulo computation.

 This also seems similar to finding smaller extensionally equivalent expressions to certain programs.
 That is, finding programs that don't normalize to the same term but do normalize to the same term when given the same inputs.
 Programs that are not the same but are behaviourally indistinguishable.
 I wrote a program a while ago in Mathematica which enumerated SKI expressions, applied 30 or so variable arguments to them, and collected them into pairs which normalized to the same expression after application.
-In this way, I built up a database which I used to make expressions smaller by replacing expressions with smaller eta-equivalent ones.
+In this way, I built up a database which I used to make expressions smaller by replacing expressions with smaller extensionally equivalent ones.
 In practice, this ran into some issues.
 Namely, two extensionally equivalent expressions are not guaranteed to have the same behavior since one may start evaluating after two arguments while the other will evaluate after three.
 For example, the following two expressions are extensionally equivalent, but they only normalize to the same term after two arguments are applied despite the first fully normalizing after only one application.
 ```
 λ f . f
 λ f . λ x . f x